itvitae-software-developer/itvitae-software-developer.github.io/README.md

-# Scores
+# Welcome

 This is the repo for the group of students started september 2019.
-You can find the scoreboard here:
+You can find the scoreboard [here](https://itvitae-software-developer.github.io/scoreboard.md)